spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 For a start the following classes should always be suffixed:

 - Resources: to avoid naming collisions with models
-- Controllers: by convention and to avoid naming collisions with model
+- Controllers: by convention and to avoid naming collisions with models
 - Listeners: to avoid naming collisions with jobs
 - Mailables: to avoid naming collisions with events